SoftServeInc/SitecoreInstallExtensions/README.md

 # Roadmap
 * Merge with other Sitecore community Powershell scripts to provide valuable module in one place
+* Add documentation and examples to every function
 * Connect solution to [Pester](https://github.com/pester/Pester)
 * Connect solution to [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)